-A joint committee has been established to co-ordinate the responsibilities, duties and powers of councils as shareholders in Northland Inc. Furthermore, all three councils have committed to an annual level of funding for economic development in their Long Term Plans 2021-2031, which will be transferred into, and subsequently allocated from, Northland Regional Council's Investment and Growth Reserve.
-Northland Inc receives a base level of operational funding from the Investment and Growth Reserve.
-It is project-funded through other public and private agencies, with central government being the next largest contributor.
-The organisation has a governance board of professional directors, each appointed on a fixed-term basis by the joint committee.
-A chief executive office leads operational activity.
+Northland Inc. Ltd is funded by an operational contribution from council through the Investment and Growth Reserve, and is project-funded through other public and private agencies, with central government being the next largest contributor.
+The organisation has a governance board of professional directors, each appointed on a fixed-term basis by council.
+Operational activity is led by a chief executive officer.